odino/odino.github.com/source/_posts/2015-02-20-on-monoliths-service-oriented-architectures-and-microservices.markdown

 shouldn't bring down the rest of it if a deployment goes wrong and so on.
 In other terms, **you'll feel it**.

-SOAs usually give you a good flexibility but come at a cost: even though each piece has its own life, evolves independently, doesn't impact the others very much and it's simples, **the architecture itself
+SOAs usually give you a good flexibility but, as said, come at a cost: even though each piece has its own life, evolves independently, doesn't impact the others very much and it's simples, **the architecture itself